Earlier this year, I had the good fortune of seeing my name as an available domain to purchase (!).

 I’ve had several others since then.

 At one point, I had three smaller websites floating around that I wasn’t updating too often.
+Two of them were hobby websites.

 These three sites were: